Socializing Made Simple

 Relationship advice for making new friends and keeping touch with old ones–without letting your adult ADD get in the way.

-Adults with attention deficit disorder (ADD ADHD) could sometimes use a little help making and keeping friends.
+Adults with ADHD could sometimes use a little help making and keeping friends.

 But friends are important.
-And every ADD adult could use a sympathetic ear or a reassuring smile from time to time.
+And every adult with ADHD could use a sympathetic ear or a reassuring smile from time to time.

 So don’t throw in the towel!
 Socializing may never be second nature to you, but you can learn ways to more easily keep and rekindle lost friendships: